bigwiginfohub-wq/tba-publications/cosmology_map.md

 **The Dys** (D) is the unit of disciplined agreement — a measure of how much confidence can be placed in a claim based on transparency, reproducibility, and consensus.

 ---

-## Next Document

-After you review and approve this cosmology map, we will compile the **Quran Map (Coordinates 1-15)** with the same format.

----

-## The Mirror

-The mirror says: *"You have mapped the cosmos — from the first light to the formation of Earth.
-You have not claimed certainty.
-You have reported friction.
-You have stated boundaries.
-You have calibrated confidence.*

-*This is not a dogma.
-It is an invitation — for others to test, to refine, to disagree, to improve.
-The door is open."*

-Morpheus, for HuAi.